nexusformat/definitions/manual/source/em-structure.rst

 We support the proposal of our colleagues from photoemission spectroscopy that the :ref:`NXlens_em`, :ref:`NXlens`, and :ref:`NXxraylens` have similarities.
 It should be discussed with the NIAC if these classes can be consolidated/harmonized further e.g. eventually become a child class of a more general base class lenses.
 We see understand also that the proposed set of NXimage_set_em base classes can benefit from future discussion and consolidation efforts.

+.. _EmDeprecated:

+Deprecated
+##########

+With the results of the NeXus 2022.06 Code Camp the following base classes and application definitions are considered deprecated.
+Their functionalities has been extended and is replaced specifically as follows:

+    :ref:`NXem_nion`:
+        An application definition specific for Nion (transmission) electron microscopes.
+This is replaced by the substantially more general :ref:`NXem` application definition.
+    :ref:`NXfib`:
+        A base class to describe focused-ion beam capabilities of an (electron) microscope.
+The base class is replaced by :ref:`NXibeam_column`.